 The mission of Benilde Hall is to provide services for treating substance use disorder, mental health, and homelessness, so individuals may return to the community as responsible, employed, and permanently housed contributing members of society.
 Benilde Hall is an all-encompassing program, which provides substance use disorder treatment, mental health treatment, supportive residential housing, and a work therapy program for homeless chemically dependent males all in one facility.

-In 2021 Benilde Hall served 78 veterans with emergency housing and the GPD program.
-Of the 78 veterans, 57 completed the program successfully.
-That is 73% success rate of veterans gaining housing and building stability in their lives.
 Similar success rates have been connected to Benilde Hall for close to 20 years.
-The average stay in the Benilde Hall program is 70 day/nights.
-After 70 days in the Benilde Hall program, 73% of veterans leave with the beginnings a stable future.
+The average stay in the Benilde Hall program is 88 days/nights.
+After 88 days in the Benilde Hall program, 90% of Veterans leave with the beginnings of a stable future.

 We are still in need of donations to complete this project.